 Current specifications may be obtained from the director of the master's degree program in educational technology.
-Software is required for each course.
-Upon acceptance into the program, a student receives a list of software for each course.
-Laptops are available at the university bookstore and all required software is available for purchase.
+Software is required for each technology course.
+Laptops are available at the university bookstore and required software is available for purchase.
 Often, the required purchase of the laptop and software can be budgeted into student loans.
-For further information, please contact the Office of Graduate Student Financial Services, (626) 815-4570
+For further information, please contact the Office of Graduate Student Financial Services, (626) 815-4570.